rishabh19089/ap-project/README.md

 # ap-project
-Color Switch Game for Advanced Programming
+Color Switch Game - A Basic Implementation in JavaFX, a project in Advanced Programming, Monsoon 2020.